smart-data-models/dataModel.UrbanMobility/GtfsAgency/doc/spec_DE.md

         model: https://schema.org/addressRegion
         type: Property
     agencyName:
-      description: 'Same as GTFS `agency_name`'
+      description: Same as GTFS `agency_name`
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
+    district:
+      description: 'A district is a type of administrative division that, in some countries, is managed by the local government.'
+      type: string
     entitySource:
-      description: 'A sequence of characters giving the original source of the Entity data as a URL.
-It shall point to the URL of the original GTFS feed used to generate this Entity'
+      description: A sequence of characters giving the original source of the Entity data as a URL.
+It shall point to the URL of the original GTFS feed used to generate this Entity
       format: uri
       type: string
       x-ngsi: